Q's Jook Joint

 Q's Jook Joint is an album by Quincy Jones, released in 1995 by Qwest Records.
 The album reached No. 1 on the Billboard jazz albums chart on December 30, 1995.
 Q's Jook Joint won the Grammy Award for Best Engineered Album, Non-Classical in 1997.

 Track listing

+All tracks were produced by Jones, except "Rock with You", produced by Jones and QDIII, and "Heaven's Girl", produced by Jones and R. Kelly.